FedeDP/assignment/README.md

 The program has strict error checking, every issue is found and printed with the help of perror().

-The part i struggled more was finding [strptime](http://man7.org/linux/man-pages/man3/strptime.3.html) function (converse of strftime).
+The part i struggled more was finding [strptime](http://man7.org/linux/man-pages/man3/strptime.3.html) function (reverse of strftime).
 At first i tried with [getdate](http://man7.org/linux/man-pages/man3/getdate.3.html), failing over and over, as it requires an env variable (DATEMSK) set to a file that contains the format.
 But thanks to the man-pages of getdate, i found out about strptime.

 Talking about flexibility, program can support as many languages as we wish.
 Developer has only to add new structs for formats and languages.